 Everyone knows that Easter egg hunts are the highlight of the holiday.
 Still, an exceptional hide-and-hunt isn’t easy to pull off.
 Too hard, too easy, too cut-throat—there’s plenty to consider, but perhaps the worst outcome of all is a yearly Easter egg hunt that has grown tiresome.
 That’s why we rounded up a slew of fresh and exciting Easter egg hunt ideas, so you can provide plenty of entertainment for the young people in your life.
-Need more ideas for the day?
-How about DIYing one of these creative Easter basket ideas or having the house stocked with copious amounts of Easter candy?
+And if you need more ideas for the day, how about DIY-ing one of these creative Easter basket ideas?
+Trying to cut back on sweets?
+Check out our roundup of non-candy Easter basket treats for kids of all ages.
+Whatever you do, don’t forget to stock the house with copious amounts of Easter candy.

 Remember that year you stayed up late writing clever limerick clues for your preschooler’s Easter egg hunt, only to realize the next morning the idea would’ve worked better with a bigger kid?
 Well, friends, this picture clue egg hunt is a genius workaround that the little kid crowd will thank you for.